-AFI's Administrative offices, which include the CEO, COO, AFI Admissions and Conservatory executive staff, Facilities, and AFI's Finance Department can be found on the second floor of the Warner building.
+AFI's Administrative offices, which includes AFI Senior Management, AFIC Executive Staff the Dean, AFI Admissions, Registrar office, Facilities, and AFI's Finance Team can be found on the second floor of the Warner building.
 AFI Human Resources is located on the first floor along with two smaller screening facilities: the Ted Ashley Screening Room and the AFI Theater, classrooms and the North and South Gallery meeting spaces.
 While the garden level houses several Conservatory offices, e.g., 1st and 2nd Year Physical Production and faculty/mentor offices and a production soundstage.
-The Campus Information Center (CIC) is located in the first floor lobby area and is the primary reception area for Campus visitors.
+The Campus Information Center (CIC) is located in the first-floor lobby area and is the primary reception area for Campus visitors.